RavanH/xml-sitemap-feed/readme.txt

 **[Google News Advanced](https://premium.status301.com/downloads/google-news-advanced/)**

-* Sitemap norifier: Automatic Google News Sitemap update notification to Google Search Console.
-(Yes, Google Sitemap Ping is back!)
+* Sitemap norifier: Automatic Google News Sitemap update notification to Google.
 * Sitemap notifier log
 * Multiple post types - Include more than one post type in the same News Sitemap.
 * Keywords - Add the keywords tag to your News Sitemap.
 Keywords can be created from Tags, Categories or a dedicated Keywords taxonomy.